halimo22/Kubernet_practice2/README.md

 ---------------------
 - Can two different namespaces have resources with the same name?
 Explain your answer.
 Namespaces provide a scope for names.
 Names of resources need to be unique within a namespace, but not across namespaces.
+As the resources are divided and shared among the namespaces.
 " From kubernets documentation "
 ---------------------
 - How can you check the resource quotas and limits for a specific namespace?